thongtham/demo_repo/README.md

 # Demo

-Lorem Ipsom
+Lorem Ipsom /n
-This is a edit version.
+This is a edit version. /n
+This is edit version 2.